 Spend your summer in Bangalore, India gaining practical experience through an internship with a local NGO.
 Internship organizations have a variety of program areas, including social mobility, financial services, urban infrastructure, rural development, human rights, public health, and private-public partnerships.

-The Summer Internships in India program is directed by Professor Anirudh Krishna and managed by the Sanford School of Public Policy.
-The program is designed to give Duke University graduate and undergraduate students the opportunity to intern with NGOs, government departments, and socially focused businesses in India, providing them with a meaningful and professional opportunity to practice and gain new skills and responsibility in a developing country.
+The India Summer Internships program is directed by Professor Anirudh Krishna and managed by the Sanford School of Public Policy.
+The program is designed to give Duke University undergraduate students the opportunity to intern with NGOs, government departments, and socially focused businesses in India, providing them with a meaningful and professional opportunity to practice and gain new skills and responsibility in a developing country.
 Past participants have spent the summer monitoring and evaluating programs, conducting qualitative and quantitative analysis, creating and conducting surveys, using computer engineering skills to develop applications, creating and managing databases, assisting in all aspects of non-profit management (fundraising, donor relations, communications, PR, business strategy, etc.), conduct research, among other things.